lgatto/TeachingMaterial/Lab_Searching_GEO.md

 ## Column Name Conflicts: `merge`

 Using `merge`, we don't encounter these troubles.
-We can get the same "inner join" result without the renaming columns and the need for explicit "j expression" column lists.
+We can get the same "inner join" result without the renaming of columns and the need for explicit "j expression" column lists.
 We just need to use `by=` in the outer-nested `merge`.